-As I continue on my own quest for knowledge about health, wellness, and holistic healing, I have remained committed to learning more and more about the powers and uses of coconut oil.
-I have spent countless hours reading through all of the comments made about my post (both on my blog as well as those made on the numerous sites it is reprinted on).
+As I continue on my own quest for knowledge about health and wellness, I have remained committed to learning more and more about how to use coconut oil.
+I have spent countless hours reading through all of the comments made about my coconut oil posts.
 I have researched far and wide.
-And what I bring to you today is a much improved post on the benefits and uses of Coconut Oil.
-I have revamped almost all of the existing information, re-categorized the uses, and alphabetized everything to make it much more user friendly.
-The best part?
-There are now 333 uses for coconut oil listed.
-Amazing isn't it?
+And what I bring to you today is a comprehensive post on the many uses of coconut oil.

 I hope you enjoy this post and discover even more ways to use this amazing wonder of nature.